10 Mostly Harmless Hong Kong Snakes

 Image source: public domain.
 Location: Hong Kong

-Oriental ratsnakes are non-venomous, and will normally flee if approached by humans.
-However, they may stand their ground, spread their neck to mimic a cobra, and deliver a painful bite.
-Oriental ratsnakes can rear their heads on Hong Kong’s many jogging tails, and weave through water culverts searching for frogs, their main prey.
-They also eat a helping of mammals, and birds like house sparrows, but amphibians constitute over 50% of their prey, one favourite in Hong Kong being the Asian common toad (Bufo melanostictus).
-Oriental ratsnakes have also been found in roofs in Hong Kong, with their heads poking out of wooden rafters.
-As they move during the day, they’re encounted regularly by ordinary Hong Kong citizens.
+The oriental ratsnake (Ptyas mucosa) is non-venomous, and will normally flee if approached by humans.
+However, if cornered with no room to escape, they may stand their ground, spread their neck to mimic a cobra, and deliver a painful bite.
+Oriental ratsnakes are a common presence on Hong Kong’s many jogging trails, and often weave through water culverts searching for frogs, their main prey.
+They also eat a helping of mammals, and birds such as house sparrows, but amphibians constitute over 50% of their prey, with one favourite in Hong Kong being the Asian common toad (Bufo melanostictus).

 2 Greater green snake